Magnetic North Pole Switch Has Airport Scrambling

-Mr. SCOTT LOPER (Tampa International Airport): Over 100 sign panels need to be changed, 40 signs, surface-painted signs, a lot of work going on.
+SCOTT LOPER: Over 100 sign panels need to be changed, 40 signs, surface-painted signs, a lot of work going on.

 NEWBORN: The idea of using magnetic compasses in this age of satellites and instantaneous communications may seem quaint.
 But Loper says it will still be a while before aviation officials can steer away from the designation.